draconisPW/PWMAngband/docs/dungeon.rst

 All characters have a chance to notice traps when they first come into view (dependent on searching skill).
 Some players will also get access to magical means of detecting all traps within a certain radius.
-If you cast one of these spells, there will be a 'Dtrap' green label on the bottom of the screen, below the dungeon map.
+If you use such a spell or device and are still within the area it checked, there will be a 'DTrap' label in green on the bottom of the screen, below the dungeon map.
+If you are on the boundary of an area where a trap detection was done (the current square was affected by a trap detection effect but one or more of the four neighbors in the cardinal directions was not), there will be a 'DTrap' label in yellow on the bottom of the screen.

 Some monsters have the ability to create new traps on the level that may be hidden, even if the player is in a detected zone.
 The detection only finds